alonw/image-classifier-102/README.md

 3. Once the model is ready, it's saved and validated
 4. Prediction uses the trained network and returns the most probable flower classifications (ordered).

+*This repository also includes a Jupyter notebook version of the project.

 ## Licence
 [MIT](https://opensource.org/licenses/MIT)